The aims of the Peak District Christians Golf Society are:

 Our Chairman's thoughts on the Gospel of John

-Our Chairman's end-of-season and pre-Christmas 2011 message
+Our Chairman's end-of-season and pre-Christmas

 Our Chairman's Christmas 2011 message